innolitics/hdat/README.md

 <img src="https://travis-ci.org/innolitics/hdat.svg?branch=master">

-# High Dimensional Algorithm Testing Tool (HDATT)
+# High Dimensional Algorithm Testing tool (HDAT)

-HDATT is a python library and command line tool that simplifies testing algorithms with high dimensional inputs and outputs, e.g. image processing algorithms.
+HDAT is a python library and command line tool that simplifies testing algorithms with high dimensional inputs and outputs, e.g. image processing algorithms.

+HDAT shares some principles with snapshot testing tools, such as those in [Jest](https://facebook.github.io/jest/docs/en/snapshot-testing.html).
+These tools are usually designed to test for regressions or changes of user interfaces in specific frameworks, instead of any high dimensional python algorithm like HDAT.

+An example implementation of HDAT testing can be found in the [`example`](https://github.com/innolitics/hdat/example) directory.

-# Suites
+## Suites

-An HDATT `Suite` is a python class that implements a few methods.
+A suite is a python class that subclasses the `Suite` class in the `hdat` module implements a few methods.
 In particular, it implements methods that:

 1. Collect test cases
 2. Run a test case